Introduction to Advantages of MongoDB

-- We can use MongoDB without much worrying about minor details like enforce integrity, want to create a database with a bunch of documents.
+- We can use MongoDB without worrying about minor details like enforce integrity and want to create a database with many documents.

 - Shutterfly uses MongoDB various persistent data storage requirements.

-- It is used in social networking sites such as Facebook, Instagram because this social networking site generates a terabyte of data each minute.
+- It is used in social networking sites such as Facebook and Instagram because it generates a terabyte of data each minute.

 - It is used for the question and answers discussion forum like Quora.

-MongoDB is a reliable database which is recommended while designing a web application that is scalable and required a large database to store huge amount of unstructured data.
-If the user is looking for the best availability, faster processing, good backup, zero loss of information then MongoDB is the best solution to use. most importantly it is free to use.
+MongoDB is a reliable database recommended while designing a scalable web application and requires a large database to store huge amount of unstructured data.
+If the user is looking for the best availability, faster processing, good backup, zero loss of information, then MongoDB is the best solution to use. most importantly, it is free to use.